See the Spoken Language Disorders Evidence Map for summaries of the available research on this topic.

 Each of these affected populations may exhibit unique characteristics and behaviors, but all share common characteristics of language problems (Rice & Warren, 2004).

 The relationship between spoken and written language is well established (e.g., Hulme & Snowling, 2013).
 Children with spoken language problems frequently have difficulty learning to read and write.
 Additionally, children with reading and writing problems often have difficulty with spoken language, particularly as it relates to higher-order spoken language skills, such as expository discourse (Scott & Windsor, 2000).
-See language in brief.
+See language in brief and the Practice Portal page on Written Language Disorders.

 Some children with language disorders may have social communication difficulty, because language processing, along with social interaction, social cognition, and pragmatics, comprise social communication.
 See social communication disorders.